 Cut Out The Navel-Gazing

-One of the distinctive features of our time is the obsession with the idea of self, people are constantly trying to find out who they really are and to reach the highest level of self realization.
+One of the distinctive features of our time is everyone’s obsession with the idea of self.
+People are constantly trying to find out whom they really are and to reach the highest level of self realization.
 That’s an admirable effort but what makes us so sure that the answer is inside us?
-Maybe it is the case that self-analysis can make more harm than good?
+Maybe it is the case that self-analysis can be harmful?

-The author mentions the health paradox as an example: more medical help often makes us feel worse.
+The author mentions the health paradox as an example: more medical attention often makes us feel worse.
 Getting medical help feeds our obsession with self-diagnosis which leads us to false conclusions about our health.
-It seems like the “search of the true self” can be as dangerous as receiving unnecessary medical help.
+Is it possible that “search of the true self” can be as dangerous as receiving unnecessary medical treatment?

 Focus on The Negative

-What can be more worse than death?
+What can be worse than death?
 Well, I saw a few attempts to imagine a worse situation.
 For instance, one guy said that it’s much worse to die if your enemies are still alive than to die after them.
-Apart from such clever attempts to imagine something worse than the death itself, we can safely assume that death is a very negative and inevitable event in every person’s life and we usually try to avoid it by any means necessary and not to think about it too much.
+Apart from such clever attempts to imagine something worse than the death itself, we can safely assume that death is a very negative and inevitable event in every person’s life.
+We try to avoid it by any means necessary, and we also try not to think about it too much.

 Suppress Your Feelings

-- Our feelings are not who we are, they just come and go, and there is nothing wrong with suppressing our feelings.
+- Our feelings are not who we are.
+They just come and go, there is nothing wrong with suppressing our feelings.